An Empirical Study of End-to-End Video-Language Transformers with Masked Visual Modeling: Introduction

 \section{Introduction}

 Video, containing multiple modalities in nature, has been used as an epitome to test how AI systems perceive.
 Video-language (VidL) research aims at extending this ability to convey perception via language.
 Popular VidL tasks were introduced, such as text-to-video retrieval~\cite{xu2016msrvtt,krishna2017dense-caption,rohrbach2015lsmdc}, video question answering~\cite{jang2017tgif-qa,xu2017msrvtt-qa}, and video captioning~\cite{xu2016msrvtt,chen2011msvd}.
 Recent progresses in VidL learning mostly focus on VidL pre-training~\cite{sun2019videobert,miech2019howto100m,zhu2020act-bert} with video-text matching~\cite{li2020hero,zellers2021merlot} and masked language modeling~\cite{devlin2019bert}.
 There have also been attempts on similar masked modeling on vision inputs.
 For example, masked frame modeling~\cite{li2020hero} aims to recover masked frame representations.
 However, the pre-extracted video features cannot be refined during pre-training, which may limit its effectiveness.
+More recently, \modelorig~\cite{fu2021violet} designs an end-to-end video-language transformer and proposes to reconstruct discrete visual tokens for masked frame patches.
+Though showing some promises in recovering visual semantics, the performance improvements on downstream VidL tasks are still marginal.

-Meanwhile, self-supervised vision pre-training has been proven highly effective by reconstructing the masked image patches through raw pixel values~\cite{he2022mae,xie2022simmim}, discrete visual tokens~\cite{bao2021beit,zhou2022ibot}, or visual-semantic features~\cite{wei2021masked-feat,wei2022mvp}.
+Meanwhile, self-supervised visual pre-training has been proven highly effective by reconstructing the masked image patches through raw pixel values~\cite{he2022mae,xie2022simmim}, discrete visual tokens~\cite{bao2022beit,zhou2022ibot}, or visual-semantic features~\cite{wei2021masked-feat,wei2022mvp}.
 However, they all only focus on the visual modality.
-It is unknown how masked visual modeling (MVM) objectives can help VidL learning, especially given that the paired language inputs can already provide high-level semantics.
+It is unclear which variant of masked visual modeling (MVM) objectives can help VidL learning, especially given that the paired language inputs can already provide high-level semantics.